XiayeBolo/folderpin-privacy/PRIVACY.md

 ---

-**This privacy policy demonstrates our commitment to your privacy and explains why FolderPin Pro is a trustworthy choice for file organization on macOS.**
+**This privacy policy demonstrates our commitment to your privacy and explains why FolderPin is a trustworthy choice for file organization on macOS.**

-*For the most current version of this Privacy Policy, please visit: https://github.com/XiayeBolo/folderpinpro-privacy
+*For the most current version of this Privacy Policy, please visit: https://github.com/XiayeBolo/folderpin-privacy